 The president lied.

-Uh he says the next step is making sure the right questions are answered now.
+He says the next step is making sure the right questions are answered now.

-This is just a this is just it's great.
+This is just, it's great.

-I'm telling you, Saddam Hussein's lawyers are watching every word of this, and and Saddam's defense is going to be exactly what the Democrats are saying.
+I'm telling you, Saddam Hussein's lawyers are watching every word of this, and Saddam's defense is going to be exactly what the Democrats are saying.

 And he's going to ask that the world appreciate them.